by Takudzwa Masvaure In Zimbabwe

 Engine Size and Performance

 The general rule of thumb is that a larger engine produces more power than a smaller engine.
 This means that a larger engine is able to accelerate much faster than a smaller engine, it is able to tow much heavier loads than smaller engines.
-So in your buying decision, if you need to accelerate faster, opt for an engine with a bigger engine size, engines bigger than 1.990CC or 2L accelerate very fast.
+So in your buying decision, if you need to accelerate faster opt for an engine with a bigger engine size, for example engines bigger than 1.990CC or 2L.
 If you carry heavy things, a big engine will do you better than a smaller engine.

-Bigger engines have more space to burn fuel, this means that these engines consume more fuel than smaller ones.
+Bigger engines have more space to burn fuel, which means that these engines consume more fuel than smaller ones.
 If we put 5 litres of petrol in a 2 litre engine and the same in a 1 litre engine, the smaller car will go much further than the 2 litre engine.
-This is so because the smaller engine does not use much fuel.
-If you are choosing a new vehicle, be wary of the fact that bigger engines will use much fuel than smaller ones, make your buying decision with that in the back of your mind.
-An engine that has less than 1.5L is regarded small.
+This is so because the smaller engine does not use as much fuel.
+If you are choosing a new vehicle, be wary of the fact that bigger engines will use much fuel than smaller ones, which will affect how much you will regularly spend.
+An engine that has less than 1.5L is generally regarded as a smaller engine.

 When choosing your vehicle, take note that diesel is heavier than petrol.
 This means that a petrol engine and a diesel engine of the same size will consume different amounts for the same distance.
-The diesel engine will consume less than the petrol engine.
+Overall, a diesel engine will consume less than a petrol engine.

 Which Engine Size Should You Choose?

-If you travel long distances along the highway, then it is better to buy a larger engine than a smaller one as you need to accelerate harder in highways.
-Smaller engines work harder to accelerate.
-Smaller engines are ideal for small distances that require constant braking.
-Click here to find smaller engine cars.
+If you travel long distances along the highway, then it is better to buy a larger engine than a smaller one, as you need to accelerate harder on highways.
+Smaller engines work harder to accelerate, but are ideal for small distances that require constant braking.